hu-tianyi/hu-tianyi.github.io/_posts/2021-05-24-Solve-MemoryError-Unable-to-allocate.md

 After setting the 'Overcommit handling mode' to `1`, I can start training my Q-learning model.

-However,  the 'sparse' array becomes denser and denser when the training in progress.
-Finally, it runs out of my `32.GiB` physical memory space at around epochs of 4750000 (Total: 8000000).`
+However,  the 'sparse' array becomes denser and denser during the training progress.
+Finally, it runs out of my `32.
+GiB` physical memory space at around 4750000 epochs (Total epochs: 8000000).

 As a result, the system has to terminate the training before it is finished.		:(

 I need more available memory space!!
-I realize that increasing the `Swap` size would be helpful.
+I realize that increasing the `Swap` size could be helpful.

 `Swap` is a special file located on your hard disk, which the system could use as an additional virtual memory space.

-The default size of the `Swap` on my `Ubuntu20.04` system is `2.GiB`, which is insufficient.
+The default size of the `Swap` on my `ubuntu20.04` system is `2.
+GiB`, which is insufficient.

 To extend the `Swap` space:
 1. Turn off all `Swap processes` by: